robertorcosta/azure-docs.pt-br/articles/service-bus-messaging/service-bus-java-how-to-use-jms-api-amqp.md

                 }
             });

-            // wait on the main thread until all sent messages have been received while (totalReceived.get() < totalSend) {
+            // Wait on the main thread until all sent messages have been received while (totalReceived.get() < totalSend) {
                 Thread.sleep(1000);
             }